Communicating Properties of Quantum States over Classical Noisy Channels

 In this section, we evaluate the performance of the proposed STT-UEP scheme through numerical simulations and compare it against two baseline methods.

 \textbf{Benchmark Schemes:} We consider the following benchmarks.

+1) \textbf{Direct quantization of observables (DQO):} DQO is an oracle baseline solution in which the transmitter has knowledge of $M$ observables, and allocates $N/M$ copies per observable, estimating $\langle O_m\rangle$ through direct measurement, and quantizing the $M$ estimated expected values using $b$ bits.
+This yields $B = M · b/R$ transmitted bits.

-1) \textbf{Conventional quantization of classical representation (CQCR):} CQCR is a baseline solution that assumes knowledge of a classical description of the state $|\psi\rangle$.
+2) \textbf{Conventional quantization of classical representation (CQCR):} CQCR applies scalar quantization to the $2^n$ elements of the state vector $\ket{\psi}$, transmitting the quantized states to the receiver.
 Note that this is an idealistic scenario, as we only assume access to copies of the state for STT-UEP.
-Knowing the state $|\psi\rangle$, CQCR applies scalar quantization to the $2^n$ elements of the state vector $\ket{\psi}$, transmitting the quantized states to the receiver.
 Using a quantizer with resolution of $b$ bits and a channel code with rate $R$, this yields the total number of transmitted bits $B = 2^{n} \cdot b/R$.
 Given the quantized state, say $|\hat{\psi}\rangle$, the receiver estimates the expected value of the desired observables $O_m$ as $\langle \hat{\psi} |O_m| \hat{\psi}\rangle $.

-2) \textbf{Shadow tomography-based transmission with conventional coding (STT-CC):} STT-CC is a special case of the proposed ST-UEP with the same code rate $R$ applied for both measurement bits and bases, i.e., $R_b=R_u$.
+3) \textbf{Shadow tomography-based transmission with conventional coding (STT-CC):} STT-CC is a special case of the proposed ST-UEP with the same code rate $R$ applied for both measurement bits and bases, i.e., $R_b=R_u$.